aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-gridweb/working-with-gridweb/working-with-gridweb-double-click-events/_index.md

-{{< gist "aspose-cells" "18f6c28b77ee30c773fb2199168e73ed" "Examples.GridWeb-CSharp-GridWebBasics-HandleDoubleClickEvents.aspx-CellDoubleClickEvent.cs" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-GridWebBasics-HandleDoubleClickEvents.aspx-CellDoubleClickEvent.cs" >}}
 ### **Double Click Column Header**
 The event handler for the ColumnDoubleClick event provides an argument of the RowColumnEventArgs type that provides the index number of the column for the header that was double-clicked and other information.

-{{< gist "aspose-cells" "18f6c28b77ee30c773fb2199168e73ed" "Examples.GridWeb-CSharp-GridWebBasics-HandleDoubleClickEvents.aspx-ColumnDoubleClickEvent.cs" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-GridWebBasics-HandleDoubleClickEvents.aspx-ColumnDoubleClickEvent.cs" >}}
 ### **Double Click Row Header**
 The event handler for the RowDoubleClick event provides an argument of the RowColumnEventArgs type that provides the index number of the row for the header that was double-clicked and other related information.

-{{< gist "aspose-cells" "18f6c28b77ee30c773fb2199168e73ed" "Examples.GridWeb-CSharp-GridWebBasics-HandleDoubleClickEvents.aspx-RowDoubleClickEvent.cs" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-GridWebBasics-HandleDoubleClickEvents.aspx-RowDoubleClickEvent.cs" >}}